Waziup/waziup.io/content/iot-edge-platform/_index.md

 {{<line_break>}}
-WaziGate is an IoT LoRaWAN Gateway, ideal for all your remote IoT applications.
-The Gateway can cover up to 100 IoT Sensors and actuator nodes: Weather stations, soil monitoring, GPS applications… The possibilities are endless!
+**WaziGate** is an IoT LoRaWAN Gateway, ideal for all your remote IoT applications.
+The Gateway can cover up to 100 IoT Sensors and actuator nodes: Weather stations, soil monitoring, GPS applications.
+The possibilities are endless!
 You can host your own applications directly in the gateway.
 The WaziGate features:

-{{<line_break>}}
 {{<custom_bullet icon="/img/icons/check-circle.svg">}}
 Edge capacity to host your applications
 {{</custom_bullet>}}